pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 E one phenomenon that takes place in the Pantanal was compared to the human respiratory system.

-Item.
 09. According to the text,

-Item.
 09. De acordo com o texto,

 A there is a limited number of bodies of water which helps prevent floods and droughts. -